-Al-Shabaab's newest domestic challenge is from disgruntled members attracted to the clarion call of the Islamic State for jihadi groups to affiliate with its "caliphate."h Al-Shabaab experienced a period of significant internal discord between 2012 and 2013 when a num"The media apparatus of the Islamic State, in a bid to encourage defections from al-Shabaab and attract new Somali recruits, has produced a number of propaganda films aimed primarily at Somali audiences."

-ber of prominent leaders and foreign fighters from within its ranks began criticizing Godane and his allies publicly.i Despite the public nature and embarrassment caused, Godane triumphed, and most of the organization's regional governors, officials, and commanders remained loyal.
+Al-Shabaab's newest domestic challenge is from disgruntled members attracted to the clarion call of the Islamic State for jihadi groups to affiliate with its "caliphate."
+Al-Shabaab experienced a period of significant internal discord between 2012 and 2013 when a number of prominent leaders and foreign fighters from within its ranks began criticizing Godane and his allies publicly.
+Despite the public nature and embarrassment caused, Godane triumphed, and most of the organization's regional governors, officials, and commanders remained loyal.
 However, the rapid rise of the Islamic State coupled with the death of Godane has presented al-Shabaab's current leadership with major, new challenges to its continued unity and strength.